openshift/enhancements/enhancements/network-observability/network-observability.md

 ### Graduation Criteria

+Upstream, NetObserv has already been released as an informal Dev Preview, which allowed to collect feedback and take the appropriate actions, mostly in terms of performance improvements.

-The first release will be a Dev Preview.
-The general acceptance criteria
+For GA, the general acceptance criteria
 are:

 - Meet scalability targets